Mytrill/hypract/README.md

 # hypract

-Hyper productive framework built with
+Hyper productive components for Firebase built with preact, material-ui and redux

  - preact
  - redux
  - redux-form